TudorFlorea/spine-viewer/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Better handling of window events and check for memory leaks
+- [x] Better handling of window events and check for memory leaks
+- [ ] Turn the app into a pwa
 - [ ] Better code splitting for faster load times
 - [ ] Add multiple demo spines
+- [ ] Add support for mixins
+- [ ] Add support for viewing the list of bones / slots

 See the [open issues](https://github.com/TudorFlorea/spine-viewer/issues) for a full list of proposed features (and known issues).